 - Having a few log lines in the columns "Erroneous lines" and "Warnings" should not be a problem

-You are now all set.
-Click on the "SHOW LOGS MONITORING" and being your logs analysis.
+Click on the "SHOW LOGS MONITORING" from your project page, and begin your logs analysis.

 You can also find this article by searching for:

 paso a paso cómo comenzar con la configuración de monitoreo